mahmoudessam700/mokawalat/DATABASE_SCHEMA.md

     -   `department` (string)
     -   `status` (string): Employment status (`Active`, `On Leave`, `Inactive`).
     -   `salary` (number, optional): The employee's monthly salary.
+    -   `photoUrl` (string, optional): A public URL to the employee's profile photo in Firebase Storage.
+    -   `photoPath` (string, optional): The full path to the photo file in Firebase Storage.

 ### `clients`